Jill Roord

-Jill Jamie Roord (born 22 April 1997) is a Dutch professional footballer who plays as a midfielder for Frauen-Bundesliga club VfL Wolfsburg and the Netherlands national team.
-She previously played for Arsenal in the English Women’s Super League, Bayern Munich in the German Frauen-Bundesliga and won multiple Dutch national titles with FC Twente in the top Dutch league.
+Jill Jamie Roord (born 22 April 1997) is a Dutch professional footballer who plays as an attacking midfielder for Vrouwen Eredivisie club FC Twente and the Netherlands national team.
+She previously played for Arsenal and Manchester City in the English Women's Super League, Bayern Munich and VfL Wolfsburg in the German Frauen-Bundesliga and won multiple Dutch national titles with Twente in the top Dutch Vrouwen Eredivisie.
 During the 2015–16 Eredivisie season, she was the top scorer in the league.

 In 2017, Roord represented the Netherlands in their victorious UEFA Women's Euro 2017 campaign and competed at the 2019 FIFA Women's World Cup in France two years later at the age of 22.
+She has gone on to earn over 100 senior international caps and is her country's seventh all-time top scorer.

 Early life

-Born and raised in Oldenzaal, a city in the eastern province of Overijssel, Jill's father is former Dutch footballer, René Roord.
+Born and raised in Oldenzaal, a city in the eastern province of Overijssel, Jill is the daughter of former Dutch footballer and current FC Twente women's technical manager René Roord.
 Her mother played basketball.
 As a young child, Roord was always playing football outside with boys, her friends and brothers before and after school.
 She joined a club for the first time at age five.
 Her idol was Ronaldinho.